nndraha/nndraha.github.io/_pages/about.md

   limit: 5 # leave blank to include all the blog posts
 ---

-I am a food safety researcher specializing in quantitative microbial risk assessment and predictive modeling.
-My work evaluates cold chain management, time-temperature abuse, and the mitigation of foodborne pathogens across various supply chains.
-Currently, my research focuses on applying molecular diagnostics and synthetic biology, including CRISPR-Cas12a technologies, to improve pathogen detection in Indonesian food matrices.
-In addition to my laboratory research and authoring a textbook on foodborne bacterial pathogens in Indonesia, I serve as the Editor-in-Chief for _Trophos Science of Food_, published by NUSAXIS PUSTAKA MANDIRI LLC.
+Dr. Nodali Ndraha is a food safety researcher at the Research Center for Food Technology and Processing within the National Research and Innovation Agency (BRIN), Indonesia.
+His research focuses on quantitative microbial risk assessment (QMRA) and predictive microbiology, specifically evaluating cold chain management, time-temperature abuse, and pathogen mitigation across food supply chains.
+Currently, his work investigates the application of molecular diagnostics and synthetic biology—including CRISPR-Cas12a and multienzyme isothermal rapid amplification (MIRA) technologies—for the detection of foodborne pathogens in Indonesian food matrices.

 <b>Office</b><br>
 Research Center for Food Technology and Processing<br>